cyclus/cyclus/README.rst

 Acquiring a Fork of the Cyclus Repository
 -----------------------------------------

-But hark!
-One may ask: What's a fork?
-How do I set up my fork?

-Lo, an easy solution exists.
 A fork is *your* copy of Cyclus.
 Github offers an excelent `tutorial <http://help.github.com/fork-a-repo/>`_ on how to set one up.
 The rest of this example assumes you have set up the "upstream" repository as cyclus/core.
 Note that git refers to your fork as "origin".